 Cold Calling and Regulatory Compliance

-B2B phone prospecting is governed by strict regulations that every salesperson must respect.
-In Europe, GDPR imposes constraints on how personal data is handled.
-In the US, the Telephone Consumer Protection Act (TCPA) sets specific rules.
-Regardless of your market, regulations typically cover: authorized calling hours, respect for opt-out lists, and clear caller identification.
-Non-compliance can result in significant financial penalties.
+B2B phone prospecting operates under real legal constraints.
+In Europe, GDPR governs how personal data is handled.
+In the US, the TCPA sets specific rules.
+Regardless of market, the requirements typically cover authorized calling hours, opt-out list compliance, and clear caller identification.
+Ignoring these isn’t a gray area; the penalties are financial and public.

 The Future of Cold Calling: AI and Prospecting